spiral/docs/docs/en/advanced/injectors.md

 > **Note**
 > Do not forget to activate the bootloader.

+### Using the injector

+Now we can use the injector to get a specific cache implementation based on the context.

 When the container resolves the `CacheInterface`, it will request it from the injector using the `createInjection` method.
 The method takes in two arguments, `$class` and `$context`.
 The `$class` argument returns the `ReflectionClass` object for the requested class and the `$context` argument returns a Parameter or alias name (for example, the argument name of the method or function that requested the injectable class).

-### Using the injector

-Now we can use the injector to get a specific cache implementation based on the context:
+Here is an example of how to use the injector:

 ```php
 namespace App\Application\Controller;